exasol/bucketfs-client/doc/user_guide/user_guide.md

 If you want to provide the name of the root bucket on the command line then please do not set `bucket` in your profile.

-In case your profile specifes the name of the root bucket all of the following commands will list the contents of directory `folder` in the root bucket:
+In case your profile specifies the name of the root bucket all following commands will list the contents of directory `folder` in the root bucket:

 ```shell
 bfsc ls folder
 bfsc ls /folder